Models and spatial information

 Properties of the attribute domain -> four levels of measurement(Stevens 1946)

-attribute: simple labels, cannot be orderedordinal
+qualitativenominalattribute: simple labels, cannot be orderedordinalattribute: ordered labels,

-attributes: quantities on a scale without any fixed point, the ratio of two interval attributes values is not meaningfulratio
+quantitativeintervalattributes: quantities on a scale without any fixed point, the ratio of two interval attributes values is not meaningfulratioattributes: quantities on a scale with respect to a fixed point

 continuous field: small changes in location leads to small changes in the corresponding attribute value